leukemia-kispi/HiChIP-Analysis/Coolbox.md

 When the server is initiated, a link with the token for access is made available.
 If working on local machine, copy the link and paste it in your internet browser to begin using coolbox in Jupyter Notebook.

-If you run Jypyter from a remote server you need to tunnel the port with SSH first
+If you run Jupyter Notebook from a remote server you need to tunnel the port with SSH first.

-On your local machine, open a PowerShell or Command terminal and create a tunnel with SSH:
+On your local machine, open a PowerShell or Command terminal and create a tunnel with SSH.

 ```
 ssh -L 8585:localhost:8585 username@remote_server_ip